adamchalmers/blog/content/2023-reflections.md

 I think Oppenheimer was my favourite thing I watched this year.
 It completely held my attention for all three hours.
 I know a lot of STEM people didn't like the last hour (Oppenheimer dealing with political skulduggery) but in my opinion, it tied the whole movie together, because it was really an investigation of Oppenheimer's hypocrisy: did he know full well how terrible the consequences of his program would be, and simply ignore it because it was inconvenient, waiting until the atom bomb was finished to paint himself as an opponent of nuclear war?
 Or did he genuinely believe his research would have an overall positive effect, and spend the rest of his career advocating for a careful prudent use of a necessary, but inherently dangerous technology?

-Favourite TV of the year was easily "Beef".
-What an incredibly well-written show.
+Favourite TV of the year is tied between:

+ - "Beef": What an incredibly well-written show.
 It's so tense, the relationships and characters are all compelling and realistic.
 I think I'm going to watch it all again soon.
+ - "Deadloch": Two of the funniest people in Australia, Kate McCartney and Kate McLennan of [The Katering Show], made an incredible comedy-drama.
+In a small town in rural Australia, a man washes up dead on the beach, there's two cops (and you guessed it, they have very different personalities) and a Dark Mofo-style arts festival.
+It's such a side-splittingly funny show.
+Funniest show I've watched since 30 Rock or Parks & Rec.

+Honorable mentions:

+ - "Blue Eyed Samurai": Animated drama set in feudal Japan about a half-white girl searching for her father to take revenge.
+Straightforward story with many tropes of the genre, but elevated by its really good characters and their complex relationships with each other.
+Better character and emotional work makes this show stand out among other stories in the same genre.
-I'm currently watching and loving Veep, and while it's very good, I don't think it's as good as everyone hyped it up to be.
+ - "Veep": It's very good, I don't think it's as good as everyone hyped it up to be.
 But it's still worth watching.
-For All Mankind continues to be excellent -- why does almost nobody I know watch it?
+ - "For All Mankind": Excellent.
+Why does almost nobody I know watch it?
 It's amazing alt-history focused on the space race.
 Each season spans 5-10 years, so by its current 4th season there's a permanent Mars colony, but it's still firmly grounded in the 20th century.

 # Podcasts